 Gavin Hastings opens Wooden Spoon kitchen at Edinburgh youth club

-Former Scotland and British & Irish Lions legend Gavin Hastings was delighted to official open FetLor Youth Club’s new kitchen which was made possible by Wooden Spoon funding.
+FORMER Scotland and British & Irish Lions legend Gavin Hastings was delighted to officially open FetLor Youth Club’s new kitchen which was made possible by Wooden Spoon funding.

 It offers a safe and supportive environment and the opportunity to attend regular drop in sessions led by skilled youth workers.
 It also offers a wide variety of outdoor activities including climbing, canoeing, Munro bagging and taking part in the Duke of Edinburgh’s Award scheme.